BichirGeorge/door-lock/README.md

 |5|1| LCD1602 I2C           | [LCD 1602 cu Interfata I2C si Backlight Albastru](https://www.optimusdigital.ro/ro/optoelectronice-lcd-uri/2894-lcd-cu-interfata-i2c-si-backlight-albastru.html?search_query=lcd+i2c&results=17)|[I2C_1602_LCD.pdf](https://github.com/user-attachments/files/18103080/I2C_1602_LCD.pdf)|
 |6|1| DHT22 Sensor          | [Senzor de Temperatură și Umiditate DHT22/AM2302B](https://www.optimusdigital.ro/ro/senzori-senzori-de-temperatura/3157-senzor-de-temperatura-i-umiditate-dht22am2302b.html?search_query=dht22&results=6)|[DHT22/AM2302.pdf](https://github.com/user-attachments/files/18103083/Digital%2Bhumidity%2Band%2Btemperature%2Bsensor%2BAM2302.pdf)|
 |7|1| Push Button           | [Buton cu Capac Pătrat Negru](https://www.optimusdigital.ro/ro/butoane-i-comutatoare/1117-buton-cu-capac-patrat-negru.html?search_query=buton&results=215)                                  |     -     |

+### **Hardware Functionality Description**
+RFID RC522 uses GPIO 4 for SDA, GPIO 15 for RST, GPIO 18 for SCK, GPIO 23 for MOSI, and GPIO 19 for MISO.
+It is powered by 3.3V and GND.

+The keypad 4x4 is connected to GPIO 13, 12, 14, and 27 for the row pins, and GPIO 26, 25, 33, and 32 for the column pins.
+These pins are used for scanning the keypad matrix.

+The DHT22 sensor is connected to GPIO 16 for data, and it is powered by 3.3V and GND.

+The servo motor uses GPIO 17 for control through PWM, and it is powered by 5V and GND, i used 5V because the 3.3V output was insufficient to power the servo.

+The push button is connected to GPIO 5 for reading its state, with the other pin connected to GND.

+The LCD 1602 with I2C interface uses GPIO 21 for SDA (data) and GPIO 22 for SCL (clock).
+It is powered by 5V and GND.

 ---